 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to thrombin or other human blood products.
-This medicine should not be given as an injection or used to treat severe bleeding.
+You should not receive this medicine if you have had an allergic reaction to thrombin, other human blood products, or hamster proteins.

 How to Use This Medicine

 - This medicine is applied to your skin or incision during surgery.